datacarpentry/spreadsheet-ecology-lesson/_episodes/00-intro.md

 optimal - often, when formatting a data table for publication, we’re reporting key summary statistics in a way that is not really meant to be read as data, and often involves special formatting (merging cells, creating borders, making it pretty).
+Cutting and pasting from a spreadsheet to a document software (like Word) can have unpredictabile results.
-We advise you to do this sort of operation within your document editing software.
+We advise you to create tables within these document software using the document's own table editing software.

 The latter two applications, generating statistics and figures, should be used with caution: because of the graphical, drag and drop nature of